db0w/food_list/README.md

 Write from 1 to 4 if want use the program:

-1. **ENTER FOOD:** with low case, without white spaces, use "_" between words instead, singular words.
-This allow the program to understand when one food already exists.
+1. **ENTER FOOD:** this program have a switcher internal convention.
+One of this is switch spanish plural word into spanish singular word.
 2. **ENTER QUANTITY:** is an integer because is thinking to add grams or quantity not kilo.
 3. **SAVE IN THE LIST:** This is *IMPORTANT* because, this option add the entered data in the list.
 Only save one food and one quantity per time.
 4. **PRINT THE LIST:** print the list with the saved data.